greenelab/BioBombe/1.initial-z-sweep/README.md

 ## Parameter Sweep

-We sweep over the following parameter combinations for Tybalt and ADAGE models:
+We sweep over the following parameter combinations for `Tybalt` and `ADAGE` models in the `TCGA` dataset:

 | Variable | Tybalt Values | ADAGE Values |
 | :------- | :------------ | :----------- |